cdmoss/reactnative-mapbox-demo/README.md

 Consumes an django rest API hosted on http://chasemossing.com:8000/api/places using djangorestframework's default viewset config.

-- Short press will add a temporary point that gets flushed when the app reloads.
+- Short press on the map to add a temporary point that gets flushed when the app reloads.
-- Long press will prompt you to either add a temp point or add a detailed point to the api's database
+- Long press on the map to add a detailed point to the api's database

 Touch any existing point to see details or delete it.